Some useful links

 A database containing information on the origins of surnames, with details of early occurrences.
 Compiled from various sources, including Bardsley's Dictionary of English and Welsh Surnames and Reaney's Dictionary of British Surnames.

-A listing of country houses from the late medieval period to c.1850, with an index of families
+A listing of country houses from the late medieval period to c.1850, with an index of families. [not available, 13 April 2011; see the Internet Archive's copy of this page, from February 2009]

 - National Portrait Gallery